 people move beyond "business as usual" to make a special commitment to their spiritual practice.

 In Buddhism, the tradition of the Rain's Retreat (Vassa or Ango) goes back to the time of the Buddha.
 Traditionally beginning the first day of the waning moon of the eighth lunar month (June/July), it lasted about three months, the period of time that the monsoon season in India made travel difficult.
 During that time the monks, who generally were homeless wanderers, would gather in one place to hear the Buddha's teachings and engage in intensive meditation practice.

-To this day, this period of intensive practice is widespread in Theravadan Buddhism.
+To this day, this period of meditative retreat is widespread in Theravadan Buddhism.
 It is observed in various forms in Tibetan Buddhism and Zen as well.
 Here in the US, where hot summer weather is more problematic than monsoons, the rain's retreat seems to have evolved into periods of intensive practice that occur in the Fall and/or the Spring.